Post-Master's Career Pathways

 To get started, we invite you to explore the seven career pathways offered in our Post-Master's Certificate program and find the one that best fits your career objectives and interests.
 Each career pathway includes recommended courses.
 As a student in our Post-Master's Certificate program, you'll be assigned a faculty advisor who can help you choose your courses.

-Seven Career Pathways:
+Eight Career Pathways:

 - Digital Archives and Records Management – Students hone their skills in organizing, preserving, digitizing, and managing collections of physical and digital assets, in order to preserve them and make them accessible online.